isMyl777/isMyl777/README.md

 - 👋 Hi, I’m @isMyl777
 - 👀 I’m interested in sneaker and lol
 - 🌱 I’m currently learning Python and CV
+- 📔 History book and Sneaker Magazine
+-

 <!---
 isMyl777/isMyl777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.